With Fewer Safety Rules in Place, Work Gets More Dangerous

 What Can You Do?

 When it comes to laws, it is critical that legislators take the concerns of their constituents seriously.
 If you have questions about the new rules or want to voice your opinion on why the safety of workers needs to be a priority, you can contact your local representatives.
-To find out how to get in touch with federal, state, or local government officials in your area you can visit: https://www.usa.gov/elected-officials/.
+You can also get in touch with federal, state, or local government officials in your area.